 Making a Polytunnel

 Making your own DIY polytunnel is certainly the more affordable option and it’s really quite easy.
-All you need is a lightweight frame that can be move or disassembled and some plastic wrap (which we have an abundance of here in Maine for blocking window and foundation drafts).
+All you need is a lightweight frame that can be moved or disassembled and some plastic wrap (which we have an abundance of here in Maine for blocking window and foundation drafts).
 Here are some great do-it-yourself guides:

 The video below illustrates a similar to the polytunnel to the one I made for the chickens last year and will use for the garden this year.
-To make it easy to disassemble for off-season, omit the glue/pipe cement.
+To make it easy to disassemble for the off-season, omit the glue/pipe cement.
 I found pressure alone was enough to hold it through heavy snow.

 Using your Polytunnel

 Check out these great books about using polytunnels to extend your growing season:

 - The Polytunnel Book: Fruits and Vegetables All Year Round by Joyce Russell

 - How to Grow Food in Your Polytunnel by Mark Gatter and Andy McKee